Azores Airlines: Current fleet

-As of August 2025, Azores Airlines operates the following aircraft in its all-Airbus fleet:
+As of August 2025, Azores Airlines operates the following aircraft:

-Smaller aircraft are operated by parent SATA Air Açores under its own air operator's certificate, while longer-range aircraft may be wet-leased from Hi Fly and EuroAtlantic on a seasonal basis.
+Smaller aircraft are operated by parent SATA Air Açores under its own air operator's certificate, while longer-range aircraft operating flights for Azores Airlines may be seasonally wet-leased.

 Historical fleet

 Azores Airlines has previously operated the following aircraft:

 Liveries

 The airline over its history as SATA Internacional and later as Azores Airlines has iterated various liveries.

 SATA Internacional liveries

 The airline's original livery consisted of an all white fuselage with the name SATA Internacional in ocean blue over the front windows, and a dark blue tail with the company logo.
 Before this, the livery had an idealised logo featuring the bands of crashing waves, superimposed by a sun-disk, with the calligraphic lettering "Fly Azores" below.
 This tourist-friendly logo was retired at the end of the 20th century, to be replaced with a more corporate image.

 The airline as well as its parent company SATA Air Açores adopted new branding in 2009, which included an idealised bird symbol as the new logo.
 The symbol, called BIA (for "Blue Islands Açor"), consisted of nine geometrical shapes, representing the nine islands of the Azores assembled to form the mythical Açor of Portuguese legend.
 The "açor" or northern goshawk was thought to have been the bird found circling the islands of the Azores when Portuguese sailors first discovered the archipelago.
 This form appeared on the tail fin, in addition to a portion located just ahead of the wings on the fuselage.